anshulsarathe35/QR-code-generator-using-python/README.md

 # QR-code-generator-using-python
-QR code generator using pyqrcode and tkinter module in python
+QR code generator using pyqrcode and tkinter module in python.

 Pyqrcode :-